wp-plugins/svg-support/readme.txt

 * *Your translation? - [Just send it in](http://gowebben.com/contact/)*

 *Note:* This plugin is localized/translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.<br />
-For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).
+For translating I recommend ["Loco Translate" plugin](https://wordpress.org/plugins/loco-translate/) and for validating the ["Poedit Editor"](http://www.poedit.net/).

 = Feedback =